 The National Hunt event of the year is upon us, where the best jumpers lock horns in an amazing four days of racing, competing for huge prize money, prestige and a place in history.

-reams will come true, champions will be crowded and memories will be made; it can only be the extravaganza that is the Cheltenham Festival – the jewel in the crown of the jumps season.
+Dreams will come true, champions will be crowned, and memories will be made; it can only be the extravaganza that is the Cheltenham Festival – the jewel in the crown of the jumps season.

-Check out each day racing tips at Cheltenham here:
+Check out the day racing tips at Cheltenham here:

-Between March 12-15th, the 2025 Festival will see the best horses taking each other on.
-As is the nature of horse racing some “bankers” will win comfortably (with winning tipsters saying “I told you so”), however, you can rest assured they’ll be heartache as well for some Cheltenham favourites with long-priced outsiders coming home to win.
-We all remember Goshen and Annie Power after all?
+Between March 12th and 15th, the 2025 Festival will feature the best horses competing against each other.
+As is the nature of horse racing, some “bankers” will win comfortably (with winning tipsters saying “I told you so”); however, you can rest assured they’ll be heartache as well for some Cheltenham favourites with long-priced outsiders coming home to win.
+We all remember Goshen and Annie Power, after all?

 That said, the betting experts are out in full already for the Cheltenham 2025 Festival with their tips, predictions and expert advice.

-They have studied the form of previous Cheltenham performances, breeding, looked at the major trials and more, to unearth those Cheltenham winners.
+They have studied the form of previous Cheltenham performances, breeding, and examined the major trials, among other factors, to unearth those Cheltenham winners.
 And so have we at British Racecourses.

-We’ve done our homework on everything from those novices hurdle to the Gold Cup, to find some great festival tips for you.
+We’ve done our homework on everything from the novice hurdle to the Gold Cup, to find some great festival tips for you.

 Find out our Cheltenham Festival tips now:

-If you do not yet have a betting account with Bet365 then one Free Bet is available per day with no deposit required for new customers only.
+If you do not yet have a betting account with Bet365, one Free Bet is available per day, with no deposit required, for new customers only.

 Our Horse Racing Tips for Cheltenham 2025 – Overview